Pikalex04/AnarchyDumper.py/README.md

 ## Contributing
 I am free to receive Pull Requests.
 It would be very cool if AnarchyDumper gets better in the future.

+## From the Head-Champo, Pikalex
+Yo, thanks for reading, very appreciated indeed :zoomedEyes:

+SO, if you want to talk to me somewhere, I'd recommend to hit me up on Discord.
+My username is `Pikalex04#8877`.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)